 Traumatic Loss: Needing To View The Body

-A reader writes: I have enrolled in your online grief course and it is a wonderful help.
-I have spent hours reading over your articles and books, and I am just about to order another book for my son on the death of a sibling.
+A reader writes: I have spent hours reading over your articles and books, and I am just about to order another book for my son on the death of a sibling.

 I don’t know if you remember me, but you helped me in a massive way last June.
 You gave me instant advice regarding my son who had gone missing in the sea following a climbing accident.